Games are fun (unless you’re dating). But what happens when you and your pals are social distancing and your favorite board games gather dust?

 Craft a wacky, twisty-and-turny story with your companions by using “fortunately” to begin each sentence and then “unfortunately” to kick off the next person’s addition.
 Chloe Smith, an outdoors lover who is about to marry an REI member, offered a thought-starter: “Fortunately, the bear had a nice hat to keep him warm.
 Unfortunately, it was the middle of summer and 110°F.” Game play proceeds in a circle.
 (Fortunately, this game can last forever.
 Unfortunately, it’s not unlike The Song That Never Ends.)

 Get ready to get goofy.
-For this game, you’ll need to sit in a circle with your fellow players and all cover your teeth with your lips.
-One person will start, turning to the person on their right and saying “pterodactyl” without showing their teeth.
+For this game, you and your fellow players must all cover your teeth with your lips.
+One person will start, facing another player and saying “pterodactyl” without showing their teeth.
 If neither person shows their teeth, the next person then turns to their neighbor and says “pterodactyl.”
 The catch?
 You may laugh, make faces and use funny voices to try to get each other to break your lip coverage.
-If someone shows their teeth, that player is out and the circle continues until only one person is left.
+If someone shows their teeth, that player is out and play continues until only one person is left.
 This silliness is courtesy of Laura Chapman, an REI staff member and consistent failure at the game (because she loves toothy laughing).